iansinnott/iansinnott.github.io/source/_posts/2015-02-20-solving-a-problem-is-the-biggest-win.md

 ---
-title: "Solving problems is the biggest win"
+title: Solving problems is the biggest win
 ---

 As I ramp up my job search, I've recently become more introspective about why I like programming.
 It's not uncommon during an initial phone screen to be asked some variation of the following “soft” interview question: